emews/emews-project-creator/README.md

-In addition to the default set of files described in the [EMEWS Project Structure](#emews-project-structure) section, the eqr template will also install the source for EQ/R EMEWS Swift-t extension in `ext/EQ-R/src`.
+In addition to the default set of files described in the [EMEWS Project Structure](#emews-project-structure) section, the eqr template will also install the source for EQ/R EMEWS Swift-t extension.
+By default, the extension will be installed in `ext/EQ-R`.
+An alternative location can be specified with the _optional_ `eqr_location` configuration parameter.

+* `eqr_location` - specifies the location of the eqr extension (defaults to `ext/EQ-R`)

+You can set this to use an existing EQ-R extension, or if the specified location doesn't exist, the extension will be installed there.

 The extension needs to be compiled before it can be used.
-See `ext/EQ-R/src/README.md` for compilation instructions.
+See `{eqr_location}/src/README.md` for compilation instructions.

 For a more thorough explanation of R-based ME workflows, see the [EMEWS Tutorial](https://www.mcs.anl.gov/~emews/tutorial/)